kirjavascript/TetrisGYM/README.md

 ![Tap](/screens/tap.png)

-A mode for practising tapping and quicktapping pieces over towers.
+For practising tapping and quicktapping pieces over towers.
 0-G will have a tower on the left of the screen and H-W will have a tower to the right.

 ### Drought